SpikeMurphy/BiochemProtocolsWeb/content/methods/sds-page_and_western_blotting/coomassie_from_sds-page.md

 4. {{< checkbox >}} Rinse the gel with dsH<sub>2</sub>O.

-5. {{< checkbox >}} Take pictures at an appropriate imager, such as the ImageQuant™. <!-- TODO: add alternative button to wchange between the two most used imagers. -->
+5. {{< checkbox >}} Take pictures at an appropriate imager, such as the ImageQuant™. <!-- TODO: add alternative button to change between the two most used imagers. -->

     - {{< checkbox >}} Place the white insert onto the black tray of the imager.
     - {{< checkbox >}} Place the gel in the middle of the white board.